mrezabayat/iamsorush/content/posts/dry-principle.md

 }
 ```

-Both ComputeMomentum and ComputeDragForce methods calculate velocity but the equation is repeated.
-There are two problems with this approach: firstly, we usually write more than what we should.
-Secondly, it is prone to future bugs since sometime in future we may want to change the velocity equation, then we have to find and then change all equations.
-And secondly, we usually write more.
+Both ComputeMomentum and ComputeDragForce methods calculate velocity
+but the equation is repeated.
+There are two problems with this
+approach: firstly, we usually write more than what we should.
+Secondly, it is prone to future bugs since sometime in future we may
+want to change the velocity equation, then we have to find and then
+change all equations.
 To solve the issues we can do this

 ```C#